 Ravi Jain is a Managing Senior Lawyer at Green and Spiegel LLP in Toronto operating under his own professional corporation.
 After achieving the standard law degree at one of Canada’s oldest and most prestigious law schools, he obtained a Master of Laws degree and did so from a world-renowned “top 10” law school in the United States.
-Ravi is called to the bar in both Canada and the United States and is able to practice federal immigration law in both countries.
+Ravi is called to the bar in both Canada and the United States.
 He has over 16 years of practice experience and is among a small percentage who are certified by the Law Society of Ontario as Specialists in Immigration Law.
 Ravi has been invited to address committees in both the Canadian Senate and Canada’s House of Commons as a subject matter expert in immigration law.
 He was presented with the Diamond Jubilee Medal by command of Her Majesty the Queen in recognition of his significant contributions to Canada.
 Ravi has also been selected for as a leading immigration lawyer by all four of the top ranking services: 1) Who’s Who Legal for corporate immigration; 2) Best Lawyers in Canada, the oldest Canadian peer-review publication for lawyers; 3) The Canadian Lexpert Directory, which is an “acknowledgement of excellence by a practitioner’s own peers and colleagues”; and 4) Chambers and Partners, which ranks the world’s best lawyers.
 He has also received a very high number of positive reviews in every aspect of immigration law by previous clients (see Green and Spiegel’s google reviews).

 Regularly sought out for his expert commentary in relation to immigration stories, Ravi has been interviewed by the national media, including: The National (CBC), CTV News, CTV Canada AM, OMNI South Asian News, CFTO, Goldhawk Live (Rogers Cable 10), The Globe and Mail, The Toronto Sun, CBC Radio, India Abroad and the Indian Television Network.